Session 1

 Key Learnings

-• Very large diversification of the energy sources enabled this growth.
+• Very large diversification of energy sources enabled this growth.

-• Coal is the fastest growing source of energy since 2000.
+• Coal has been the fastest-growing source of energy between 2000 and 2019.

-Fossil fuels = 80% of the Energy in the world
+Fossil fuels = 80% of Energy in the world

-• Fossil fuels are oil, coal and natural gas and the top 3 sources of energy.
+• Fossil fuels are oil, coal and natural gas, which are the top 3 sources of energy.

-• Fossil fuels represent 80% of the world primary energy mix.
+• Fossil fuels represent 80% of the world's primary energy mix.

 • Oil: 31%, Coal: 25%, Natural Gas: 23%